websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/defining-environment-variables.md

 Normal environment variables do not have special security measures.
 Any Users that can access your DXP Cloud project can also see the variable values for your services.

-To store sensitive variable values (such as login credentials), you can use Secrets.
+To store sensitive variable values (such as login credentials), you can use secrets.
 Secrets are encrypted in the backend and are hidden from Users without the *Admin* role.
+Regular environment variables may also [reference secrets](../infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md#referencing-secrets-from-environment-variables) to secure their values.
 See [Managing Secure Environment Variables with Secrets](../infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md) for more information.

 ## Additional Information